-Why is this important?
+Why was it important?

-Knowledge of a patient’s deterioration early with respect to heart failure parameters can alert the clinical team to allow for proactive measures to be implemented at an earlier time point, as opposed to traditional models of care which often identify patients at a much later stage, by which time admission to hospital is often unavoidable.
+Around 920,000 people in the UK have heart failure and healthcare costs relating to heart and circulatory diseases are estimated at £9 billion each year.
+Knowing that a patient’s condition is deteriorating through measurement of key parameters can alert the clinical team and allow for proactive measures to be put into place at an earlier time point as opposed to traditional models of care which often identify patients at a much later stage, by which time admission to hospital is often unavoidable.

 The TriageHF Plus care pathway, developed by Manchester-based Consultant Cardiologist Fozia Ahmed, provides the potential to reconfigure care pathways to prevent avoidable hospital admissions.
 If confirmed to be transferable (including cost-effective), this may shape the future delivery of heart failure care, allowing increased focus and to be placed on those patients with a High Triage Heart Failure risk status.

-Patients have been recruited from three hospitals across Greater Manchester; Manchester Royal Infirmary and Wythenshawe Hospital (both part of Manchester University NHS Foundation Trust), as well as The Pennine Acute Hospitals NHS Trust (part of the Northern Care Alliance NHS Group).
+Patients were recruited from three hospitals across Greater Manchester; Manchester Royal Infirmary and Wythenshawe Hospital (both part of Manchester University NHS Foundation Trust), as well as The Pennine Acute Hospitals NHS Trust (part of the Northern Care Alliance NHS Group).
 A heart failure nurse at each site reviewed the transmission logs on a biweekly basis and performed telephone consultations in response to a high alert.
 The time spent reviewing transmission logs and performing telephone consultations was recorded throughout the study to enable an understanding of workload burden associated with the pathway.

 - Clinician perception of the Triage-Heart Failure Plus care pathway (qualitative)

-Who are we working with?
+Who we worked with?

-Ahmed FZ, Sammut-Powell C, Kwok SC, Tay T, Motwani M, Martin GP, Taylor JK., (2021).
+- Ahmed FZ, Sammut-Powell C, Kwok SC, Tay T, Motwani M, Martin GP, Taylor JK., (2021).
 Remote monitoring data from cardiac implantable electronic devices predicts all-cause mortality.
 EP Europace, euab160